LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 Who Should Stop Building Old Statikk Shiv

-Champions who bought the old Statikk Shiv purely for waveclear — Jinx, Miss Fortune, Tristana — will likely find better early options now.
-The item is no longer optimized as a first-buy rush.
-Those champions should evaluate whether the on-hit synergy actually helps them, or whether a different first item is stronger.
+Champions who bought Statikk Shiv purely for waveclear — Jinx, Miss Fortune, Tristana — will likely find better early options now.
 Check our Jinx ADC build guide for updated recommendations.

 Deathfire Touch and Stormraider’s Surge Return to the Rune Pool

-Patch 26.9 doesn’t just add new items — it also brings back two beloved keystones from earlier seasons of League of Legends.
+Patch 26.9 doesn’t just add new items — it also brings back two beloved keystones from earlier seasons.

-These additions come alongside the already-announced rune changes to Comet and Phase Rush also included in patch 26.9, giving the overall keystone landscape significantly more nuance heading into Season 2.
+These additions come alongside rune changes to Comet and Phase Rush also included in patch 26.9.

 How Patch 26.9 Items Shift the Meta